opf/openproject/docs/bim-guide/revit-add-in/README.md

----
-sidebar_navigation:
-  title: Revit Add-in
-  priority: 700
-description: How to get started with the OpenProject BIM Revit Add-in.
-robots: index, follow
-keywords: BIM, Revit, BCF, IFC
----

 # Revit Add-In (BIM feature)

 The *OpenProject Revit Add-In* allows you to use the open source project management software *OpenProject BIM* directly within your Autodesk Revit environment.
 It lets you create, inspect and manage issues right in the moment when you can also solve them - when you have your Revit application fired up and the relevant BIM models open.
 Issues get stored as BCFs centrally and are available to every team member in real time - thanks to our browser based IFC viewer even to those team members without expensive Revit licenses.
 No BCF XML import/export is needed.
 However, you still can import and export BCF XML as you like and stay interoparable with any other BCF software.

-To download the latest version of our OpenProject Revit AddIn click here: [DOWNLOAD](https://github.com/opf/openproject-revit-add-in/releases/download/v2.3.3/OpenProject.Revit.exe)
+To download the latest version (v2.2.3) of our OpenProject Revit AddIn click here: [DOWNLOAD](https://github.com/opf/openproject-revit-add-in/releases/download/v2.3.3/OpenProject.Revit.exe)